This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Pray this Prayer

 “Father God, Holy is your name.
-Your Kingdom comes, and You will be done in my life.
+Your Kingdom come, and Your will be done in my life.

 Father God, I welcome your word into my life and declare and decree that “Jesus is my Master .”

-Embracing my body, soul, and Spirit, I call out to God, trusting that you do it for your glory.
+Embracing, my body, soul, and Spirit, I am calling out to you, God, trusting that you do it for your glory.

 Resources